Planning as Inference in Epidemiological Models: Models

-FRED\footnote{\url{https://fred.publichealth.pitt.edu/}} \cite{GRE-13-FRED} is an instance of the class of epidemiological agent-based simulators that are currently available for use in policy-making.
-We chose to use FRED in this work because it has a version which is open-source and publicly-available.
 FRED captures demographic and geographic heterogeneities of the population by modelling every individual in a region, including realistic households, workplaces and social networks.
-Using census-based models available for every state and county in the US and selected international locations, FRED simulates interactions within the population in discrete time steps of one day.
+Using census-based models available for every state and county in the US and selected international locations, FRED simulates interactions within the population in discrete time steps of one hour.
 Transmission kernels model the spatial interaction between infectious places and susceptible agents.
-Agents follow their own belief about susceptibility, severity and provided social benefits and barriers, such as health insurance and paid sick leave.
-Additionally, FRED can model immunity at the individual and population level, as well as the co-evolution of different viral strains.
 These characteristics enable FRED to provide much more fine-grained policy advice at either the regional or national level, based on socio-economic and political information which cannot be incorporated into compartmental models.

-It is important to note here that FRED was built as a model for {\em influenza} pandemics, and in its publicly available version has not yet been adapted to \cov{}.
-Our experiments using FRED that appear later in Section \ref{sec:exp:fred} should be interpreted solely as illustrations of the methodology in Section \ref{sec:approach}, rather than as concrete results applying to the current \cov{} pandemic.
+We chose to use FRED in this work because it has been used to evaluate potential responses to previous infectious disease epidemics, including vaccination policies \citep{lee2011benefits}, school closure \citep{potter2012school}, and the effects of population structure \citep{kumar2015population} and personal health behaviors \citep{kumar2013policies,liu2015role}.

+After 10 years of develoment as an academic project, FRED has been licensed by the University of Pittsburgh to Epistemix \footnote{\url{http://www.epistemix.com/}}, to develop commercial applications of the FRED modeling technology.
+In turn, Epistemix has developed a detailed COVID-19 model in FRED, which is used in the experiments described here.

+The FRED COVID-19 model includes three interconnected components: (1) The Natural History of COVID-19; (2) The social dynamics/behavior of individuals; and (3) The Vaccination Program.
+The COVID-19 model was designed using the latest scientific data, survey information from local health authorities, and in consultation with expert epidemiologists.
+This model has been used to project COVID-19 cases in universities, K-12 school districts, large cities, and offices.

+The FRED COVID-19 natural history model represents the period of time and trajectory of an individual from infection or onset to recovery or death.
+In the current version of the model, when an individual, or an agent, is exposed to SARS-CoV-2, the virus that causes COVID-19, the individual enters a 2-day latent period before they become infectious.
+In the infectious state, individuals can either be asymptomatic, symptomatic, or hospitalized.
+The probability of entering any of these infectious states is based on the individual’s age, infection history, and vaccination history.
+Individuals have a duration of illness (i.e. number of days they can transmit the virus) which is dependent on infectious state, a severity of disease (i.e. magnitude of transmissibility), and a disease outcome (recovery or death).